Persistent Autoregressive Mapping with Traffic Rules for Autonomous Driving: Related Work

 \subsection{MLLMs in Driving}

-The sequential nature of driving requires continuous interpretation of both geometric and semantic information.
-Traditional approaches often fragment this sequential process, leading to disconnected representations.
-While recent works have explored sequential modeling through various architectures - from VectorMapNet's autoregressive decoder~\cite{liu2022vectormapnet} to MapTR's unified Transformer structure~\cite{liao2023maptr} - few address the temporal persistence of semantic rules.
-The evolution from two-stage approaches to end-to-end frameworks highlights the field's progression towards more efficient and integrated solutions.
+Driving's sequential nature requires continuous interpretation of semantics, yet even advanced sequential models like VectorMapNet~\cite{liu2022vectormapnet} and MapTR~\cite{liao2023maptr} largely neglect the temporal persistence of traffic rules.
+This is where Multimodal Large Language Models (MLLMs) show great promise, known for their success in sequential reasoning and contextual awareness~\cite{claude, Qwen-VL, DBLP:gpt4}.

-MLLMs have shown promise in sequential reasoning across various domains~\cite{claude, Qwen-VL, DBLP:gpt4}.
-Their success in understanding spatial relationships and maintaining contextual awareness suggests potential for HD mapping~\cite{drivellm, Drivegpt4, sima2024drivelmdrivinggraphvisual, tian2024drivevlm, drivingwithllms, ding2024holistic, choudhary2024talk2bev, cao2025flame, zeng2025FSDrive, zeng2024driving, xie2025seqgrowgraph, wei2024editable}.
-Particularly relevant is their ability to "narrate" sequential information while maintaining long-term dependencies, a crucial capability for persistent rule-aware mapping.
-This aligns well with the current trend towards unified, efficient architectures in HD map construction, suggesting a promising direction for integrating geometric and semantic understanding in autonomous driving.
+Their potential for understanding complex driving scenarios is being actively explored~\cite{drivellm, Drivegpt4, sima2024drivelmdrivinggraphvisual, tian2024drivevlm, drivingwithllms, ding2024holistic, choudhary2024talk2bev, cao2025flame, zeng2025FSDrive, zeng2024driving, xie2025seqgrowgraph, wei2024editable, Xie_2025_ICCV, zeng2024driving, zeng2025FSDrive, zeng2025janusvln}.
+Particularly relevant is their ability to ``narrate" sequential information while maintaining long-term dependencies—a crucial capability for the persistent rule-aware mapping that current methods lack.
+This aligns with the trend towards unified architectures, offering a promising path to integrate deep geometric and semantic understanding in autonomous driving.